 Now, of course, anyone can see how the specks shine the concrete—if they are looking.
 But the difference between them and the stars in them make me sick.
 I too am caught up in the difference—and that makes me even sicker.
 I’m so sick by now I’m starting to see things, gruesome things.
 I’m starting to make claims about the signs.
 I’m starting to see them all in the background, avoiding nature, avoiding the train.
 I’m starting to hallucinate my brother.

 But because they cannot avoid the deer I almost forgot to tell you about in my delirium, they cannot avoid the tree anymore than I can.
 Don’t you see?
 Who could avoid the chill?
-The four that I followed out here are still right behind me.
+The four I followed out here are still right behind me.
 They are the ones who stand behind you and make this all work.
 They cannot help but observe you meanly when you try to make something of it.
 But they are forgiving—road kill.

 Whoever made my father’s first saying terrible will pay for it; but we who look to nature will forever believe.